deanx/nextjs-file-uploader/README.md

 ### Decisions driven for the 100.000 case
 - Make possible to decouple file location.
 Use an alternative to isolate it.
 In this case, a local database.
 - Deal with all files as streams
+- Have a limitation mechanism (current 5) do don't allow too many uploads at sime time (guarantee service running).
+For production, this number should be found due to hardware capacity

 ### Possible enhancements if we have a high load, or really big files
 - Send the response for upload after having the tmp name only and process the hash and upload to the cloud in another process.
 Maybe use a language like Golang for this purpose.